The best things to see and do in Lisbon

 However, it's perfect for tourists who want to get to know Lisbon, as it starts at Martim Moniz Square and passes through some of the city's main points of interest.
 In some sections, it offers spectacular panoramic views, so keep an eye out for them.

 And speaking of being vigilant, be careful with what you carry in your backpack or pockets, as this is one of the city's main tourist attractions, it is not uncommon for theft and robbery to occur.

 - The rattle of the tram isn't your thing and you're more of a sea person?
-Take a boat trip around Lisbon at sunset and you'll be amazed!-
+Take a sunset cruise lisbon and you'll be amazed!-

 And with this, we have reached the end of the article of things to do and places to see in Lisbon.
 We hope you have found it interesting and that you are encouraged to come and visit this beautiful city.

-Remember that at FRS we can help you organise and enjoy your holiday in the best possible way thanks to our ferry lines and many other attractions we offer, such as this great boat trip around Lisbon.
+Remember that at FRS we can help you organise and enjoy your holiday in the best possible way thanks to our ferry lines and many other attractions we offer, such as this great Tagus boat tour.
 Find out more now!